 Choosing a professional title

 For example, if you own your own registered business you can absolutely call yourself President & CEO.
 But in many cases, that is not descriptive enough.
-In other cases, you could call yourself “Freelance Writer” or “Freelance Developer,” for example.
-I find that putting “freelance” in my title makes me look like a person than a business, so I drop the word freelance anytime I am sharing that I’m a writer.
-In fact, in some cases I’ve simply used “Writer” as my title.
-On my website, I use Writer, Speaker, and Consultant as my title, but in some publications that is too long and complicated.
+In other cases, you could call yourself a “Freelance Writer” or a “Freelance Developer,” for example.
+I find that putting “freelance” in my title makes me look more like a person than a business, so I drop the word freelance anytime I am sharing that I’m a writer.
+In fact, in some cases, I’ve simply used “Writer” as my title.
+On my website, I use Writer, Speaker, and Consultant as my title, but in some publications, they are too long and complicated.

 According to freelance platform UpWork, the best title to get hired is simple and succinct.
 Highlighting your primary niche or area of expertise is definitely better than something vague or generic like “entrepreneur” or “jack of all trades.”

 In some industries or areas, notably the startup world, titles can be fun and creative.
 Copywriting Ninja, Graphics Guru, Social Media Rockstar, and other fun names work great if you are able to use them in a creative manner.
 This type of title is best for creative-type positions.
 If you are a freelance accountant, it is best to stick with a more professional title.

 At one point, I jokingly suggested referring to one social media friend as Twitter Pirate.
 If you do go with a fun title, try to come up with something on your own.
 Ninja and rockstar were overused for a while, so something new and fresh can keep people on their toes.